model-checking/kani/README.md

 The author of Hypothesis also has an [article on this topic](http://hypothesis.works/articles/integrated-shrinking/).

+Of course, there's also some relative downsides that fall out of what Proptest does differently:

+- Generating complex values in Proptest can be up to an order of magnitude slower than in QuickCheck.
+This is because QuickCheck performs stateless shrinking based on the output value, whereas Proptest must hold on to all the intermediate states and relationships in order for its richer shrinking model to work.

+- In cases where one usually does have a single canonical way to generate values per type, Proptest will be more verbose than QuickCheck since one needs to name the strategy every time rather than getting them implicitly based on types.

 ## Limitations of Property Testing

 Given infinite time, property testing will eventually explore the whole